-These posts are created by cybercriminals to buy, sell or distribute stolen data from various companies through cyber attacks.
+These posts are created by cybercriminals to buy, sell, or distribute data stolen from various companies through cyberattacks.

 KIM THANH